brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 Our approach is to bring the right mix of people, resources and governance together to innovate toward a brilliant vision and realise brilliant outcomes.

 ## For good makers & doers
-We provide you with the investment, support, expertise and connections that you need to launch and build a successful future for yourself and those you choose to serve.
+You have an ambition to launch and build a successful business that provides you with a good livlihood and serves your customers/users well.
+We provide you with the investment, support, expertise and connections that you need to make that happen.

+It's your business and we respect that.
+We are concerned first with the beneficial impact your business has and only about modest returns on capital.
+We are patient and will be there to support you build a sustainable enterprise; not pressure you to scale up quickly or narrowly focus on your EBITA.

 Success is when your business is self-reliant, when it is delivering social value and can continue doing that for the long term.
-You and your team are what matter in making this happen so we are investing in you and your people.
+You and your team are what matter in making this happen so we are investing in you and your team.
 We can help you with the cash you need to get started but developing your capability as leaders, makers and doers is what we are about.

 We are a bunch of practitioners with world class expertise that is there to support you.
-We help you in a hands-on and practical way and by providing expert advice and mentoring.
+We help out in a hands-on and practical way and by providing expert advice and mentoring.
 This spans leadership and governance through to pair-programming sessions with your software developers.

 What we ask from you is that you strive to:
 - Make a positive difference in the world and become a shining example to others
 - Be brilliant at the work you practice
 - Run a commercially viable and sustainable business so that your brilliant work can continue for the long term

-To start with, you need an idea or project that needs support and investment to realise environmental/social benefit that’s aligned with the UN’s SDGs.
+To start with, you simply need an idea or project that needs support and investment to realise environmental/social benefit that’s aligned with the UN’s SDGs.

 We welcome applications from individuals, charities, social enterprises, mission-led businesses and organisations.